How to Make a Budget (2025–2026 Guide)

 Step 5: Add Savings and Debt Payoff Targets

-Once income and expenses are entered, the calculator shows your surplus or deficit.
 If you have a surplus, direct it on purpose:

 - Emergency fund contributions